ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 Review the following information about vCenter Server with NSX-T instances for this release:

 * New instances of vCenter Server with NSX-T are provisioned with NSX-T 3.1.
 * Day 2 operations continue to be supported for vCenter Server with NSX-T 2.5.1 instances with restrictions.
-For more information, see [Updates for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-relnotes_v40#relnotes_v40-services).
 * If you want to upgrade your existing vCenter Server with NSX-T instance, {{site.data.keyword.cloud_notm}} recommends that you upgrade directly to NSX-T 3.1 bypassing NSX-T 3.0.x.

 ### Updates to data centers